ramya-sha/04-MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 *MENTOR* : Neela Santhosh Kumar

-DECRIPTION OF THE TASK :
+DECRIPTION OF THE TASK : The system predicts whether an email is spam or non-spam and displays the result along with model accuracy.

+Components I used :

+Dataset	Collection of emails.

+Feature extraction	Convert text to numbers.

+Train-test split	Separate data for learning.

+Naive Bayes	Simple ML algorithm.

+Prediction	Model classifies new email.